 You have the right to be informed about how we collect and use your personal data.
 This privacy notice is designed to facilitate this right.
 You have the right to correct or update your personal data at any time.
 We strongly encourage you to do this as we need accurate records in order to contact you.
 On MyNewman you can update your permanent address and contact / term-time address, personal email address, phone numbers and accommodation type.
 If the information you would like to update is not available via MyNewman, please contact 0121 476 1181 ext.
 2216 or email firstname.lastname@example.org .

 You have the right to restrict the processing of your data, to object to the processing of your data or to request to have your personal data erased.
-If the legal basis through which we are using your data is your consent, you have the right to withdraw your consent at any time.
+If the lawful basis through which we are using your data is your consent, you have the right to withdraw your consent at any time.
 To do any of those things please email email@example.com

 If you do carry out any of those rights, there may be consequences such as not being able to access the services offered.
 You will be advised of this when you make your request and will be asked whether or not you wish to continue with your request.